donnemartin/system-design-primer/README.md

 *Can be called many times without different outcomes.

+The difference between `PUT` and `PATCH` is explained by example [here](https://laracasts.com/discuss/channels/general-discussion/whats-the-differences-between-put-and-patch?page=1).

 HTTP is an application layer protocol relying on lower-level protocols such as **TCP** and **UDP**.

 * [HTTP](https://www.nginx.com/resources/glossary/http/)